jimrothstein/docs/300_tech_notes.md

 --pdf-engine=xelatex

-*Create pdf from straight txt*
-(do not process any markdown)
+####	pandoc:  ascii to pdf

-pandoc balks at processing straight text if it things it sees markdown.
+-	Try verbatum; process as a markdown. pandoc balks at processing straight text if it thinks it sees markdown.
 If lucky, !pandoc % -o file.pdf will work.

 \end{verbatim}